bpeel/pucxobot/README.md

     coup - Create a game of Coup
-    snitch - Create a game of Snitch letter - Create a game of Love Letter join - Join an existing game or create a new one start - Start an existing game
+    snitch - Create a game of Snitch letter - Create a game of Love Letter superfight - Create a game of Superfight join - Join an existing game or create a new one start - Start an existing game
+    cancel - Cancel an existing game
     help - Show a summary of the rules

 If you just want to try the bot, you can join